Monviech/os-caddy-plugin/README.md

 - `HTTP Access Log`: Enable the HTTP request logging for this domain and its subdomains.
 This option is mostly for troubleshooting since it will log every single request.
 - `Description`: The description is mandatory.
 Create descriptions for each domain.
 Since there could be multiples of the same domain with different ports, do it like this: `foo.example.com` and `foo.example.com.8443`.

-##### Tab Reverse Proxy - Subdomains:
+## Tab Reverse Proxy - Subdomains:

 - Refer to the options of Domains.

-##### Tab Reverse Proxy - Handler:
+## Tab Reverse Proxy - Handler:
 Please note that the order that handlers are saved in the scope of each domain or domain/subdomain can influence functionality - The first matching handler wins.
 So if you put /ui* in front of a more specific handler like /ui/opnsense, the /ui* will match first and /ui/opnsense won't ever match (in the scope of their domain).
-Right now there isn't an easy way to move the position of handles in the grid, so you have to clone them if you want to change their order, and delete the old entries afterwards.
-Most of the time, creating just one empty catch-all handle is the best choice.
-The template logic makes sure that catch-all handles are always placed last, after all other handles.
+Right now there isn't an easy way to move the position of handlers in the grid, so you have to clone them if you want to change their order, and delete the old entries afterwards.
+Most of the time, creating just one empty catch-all handler is the best choice.
+The template logic makes sure that catch-all handlers are always placed last, after all other handlers.
-- Press `+` to create a new `Handle`.
-A Handle is like a location in nginx.
+- Press `+` to create a new `Handler`.
+A Handler is like a location in nginx.
 - `Enable` this new entry.
 - `Reverse Proxy Domain`: Select the domain you have created in `Reverse Proxy Domains`.
 - `Reverse Proxy Subdomain`: Leave this on `None`.
 It is not needed without having a wildcard certificate, or a `*.example.com` Domain.
 - `Handle Type`: `Handle` or `Handle Path` can be chosen.
-If in doubt, always use `Handle`, the most common option. `Handle Path` is used to strip the handle path from the URI.
+If in doubt, always use `Handle`, the most common option. `Handle Path` is used to strip the path from the URI.
 For example if you have example.com/opnsense internally, but want to call it with just example.com externally.
 - `Handle Path`: Leave this empty if you want to create a catch all location.
-You can create multiple Handle entries, and have each of them point at different locations like `/foo/*` or `/foo/bar/*` or `/foo*`.
+You can create multiple Handler entries, and have each of them point at different locations like `/foo/*` or `/foo/bar/*` or `/foo*`.
 - `Backend Server Domain`: Should be an internal domain name or an IP Address of the Backend Server that should receive the traffic of the `Reverse Proxy Domain`.
 - `Backend Server Port`: Should be the port the Backend Server listens on.
 This can be left empty to use Caddy default ports 80 and 443.
 - `TLS`: If your Backend Server only accepts HTTPS, enable this option.
 If the Backend Server has a globally trusted certificate, this is all you need.